 02. Padang Padang

-A beautiful small beach just round the corner from Uluwatu, Padang Padang is the place to peacefully soak up some rays.
+A beautiful small beach just around the corner from Uluwatu, Padang Padang is the place to peacefully soak up some rays.
 Walk down a dark narrow staircase between towering rocks to emerge onto the beach, and arrive early if you want to get a good spot.
 The water here is clear and cooling, just what you need to refresh yourself after bathing in the tropical sun.
 In August a prestigious surfing competition is held here, and you can witness some of the world’s best surfers surfing one of the world’s best waves.

 03. Kuta Beach